sdss/datamodel/datamodel/products/md/astraStarSlam.md

 ---

 ## Basic Information
-Results and best-fit models from the SnowWhite astra pipeline for a single star
+Results and best-fit models from the Slam astra pipeline for a single star

 ### Naming Convention
-$MWM_ASTRA/0.6.0/results/star/49/97/astraStarSnowWhite-0.6.0-62354997.fits
+$MWM_ASTRA/0.6.0/results/star/49/99/astraStarSlam-0.6.0-87874999.fits

 ### Releases
 DR19